Change on the Horizon for Executive Education — Chief Learning Officer - CLO Media

 Mike Prokopeak is vice president and editor in chief at Chief Learning Officer magazine.
 He can be reached at editor@CLOmedia.com.

-Tags: AACSB, chief learning officers, EMBAC, executive development, executive MBA, learning and development, learning organizations, talent management, UNICON
+Tags: learning and development, talent management, learning organizations, executive development, executive MBA, chief learning officers, AACSB, EMBAC, UNICON